Skip to main content

 Internet Identity

-Internet Identity offers two available domains: internetcomputer.org and ic0.app.
+Internet Identity is available at two different URLs: internetcomputer.org and ic0.app.

-By default, the SDK uses internetcomputer.org because we anticipate it will become the main domain in the future.
+By default, the SDK uses internetcomputer.org as we anticipate it will become the main domain in the future, and we believe it offers a better user experience and branding.

 import { signIn, InternetIdentityProvider } from "@junobuild/core";